-4. economical and efficient use of University resources;
+4. Economical and efficient use of University resources; and

-5. meeting established objectives and goals for University operations and programs.
+5. Established objectives and goals for University operations and programs are met.

 B. Costs associated with internal controls should not exceed their benefit.
 Not all departments have sufficient resources to provide maximum control.
 In this case, department management must assess the costs, benefits, and risks and develop and implement alternative future controls to compensate for the risk.

 C. General internal control principles for campus units

 1. Separation of duties

 a.
 Duties are separated so that one person's work routinely serves as a check on another's work.

 b.
 No one person has complete control over more than one key function or activity (e.g., authorizing, approving, certifying, disbursing, receiving, or reconciling).